bhushan-mohanraj/lawrenceville-math/readme.md

 # Development (Python 3.9)

+## Notes

+- Currently, when working with SQLAlchemy, use https://docs.sqlalchemy.org/en/14/tutorial/index.html.

-## To Do
+### To Do

-- Add `setup.py` for deployment.
 - Connect SQLAlchemy Column.default and WTForms Field.default in `model_form`.
-- Currently, when working with SQLAlchemy, use https://docs.sqlalchemy.org/en/14/tutorial/index.html.
+- Add section to README explaining how to set up Google authentication in Google Cloud and then download the client secrets.

 ## Variables and Configuration